 Creating a winter holiday math picture is a great way to add some festive cheer to your classroom.
 And it’s a perfect opportunity to teach kids about Christmas from around the world.

 Here’s how a math picture works.
-Students receive the problem solving page and solve the problems to discover how many of each item they need to draw.
+Students receive the problem solving page and solve the issues to discover how many items they need to draw.
 For example, the problem might say, “Draw a house with 2×2 windows.
-Draw 4×5 bright colorful lights around each window.”
+Draw 4×5 bright, colorful lights around each window.”
 Students would solve the problems and then draw the design based on the solutions.
 Such a fun and festive activity!
 And so easy to prep, all you need to do is give them the problem solving page and a blank sheet of paper.

 Want to add a challenge and tie this engaging activity into your Christmas from around the world unit?
 Have students research house types in various countries that you’ve studied.
 Then have them complete the winter holiday math picture based on that style of house.
 What would a festive, holiday house in Mexico look like?
 In Sweden?
 In Japan?
 Such a fun way to add a little more culture to your math activity!